muchos-hornos/jingle-eve/README.md

 chrome://flags/#allow-insecure-localhost
 click enable on it

-For using 'frontend' with eve:
+## Work with Frontend
 0. You must have installed nodejs (https://nodejs.org/en/)
 1. Go inside the frontend directory.
-2. Run the command: npm run build.
+2. Run the command: npm run dev.
 3. Go run.py to start eve-server.
 4. Enjoy!